lihini223/C-Programming/Basic_Programs.md

  but if we have more than one statement inside if condition, then we must enclose them inside curly braces.
 - **==** must be used for comparison in the expression of if condition, if you use = the expression will always return true, because it performs assignment not comparison.
+- Other than 0(zero), all other values are considered as true.

+        if(10)
+        printf("hello");

+  In this example "hello" will be printed